KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 },
 ```

-Together, the elements of these accessors define all attributes that belong to the individual vertices, as shown in Image 9a.
+Together, the elements of these accessors define the attributes that belong to the individual vertices, as shown in Image 9a.

 <p align="center">
 <img src="images/meshPrimitiveAttributes.png" /><br>